ghosert/VimProject/note.md

 ## Projects [[archived-projects]]

 Tips: Put multiple next actions into one project here(you may need dedicated folder or markdown).

-### Optimize zybuluo production [BD: 2024-07-19 CD: ]

-- [x] deploy docker to amazon production
-    - [x] build an image for amazon production and pull it from reserved amazon instance
-    - [x] check how to call amazon rds from docker container
-    - [x] run docker image and expose 443 to host from container
-- [x] git clone again productproject from github in production.
-- [x] database in mysql docker takes 130GB now, the data is coming from production. if we need that much data, can we re-use the small dataset in home-pc [we have bigger disk now and also we have solution for small dataset]
-- [ ] clean up amazon prod home folder

 ### Improve docker dev env